 The African American community speaks standard English and also speaks another language, such as Spanish, but does not use African American English.

 The African American community only speaks standard English and does not speak African American English or any other language such as Spanish.

-Communities vary in there perception of their high and low languages.
+Communities vary in their perception of their high and low languages.
 Some look down on the low language while using it while others are proud of the low language while feeling forced to learn the high.
-The points is that with diglossia, the use of a second language is connected to a particular social setting.
+The points are that with diglossia, the use of a second language is connected to a particular social setting.